timeteam/timeteam.github.io/_posts/2007-05-01-The-Trouble-With-Physics.md

 ---
 layout: post
-title: "Lee Smolin - The Trouble with Physics"
+title: "Lee Smolin - The Trouble with Physics*"
 date: 2007-05-01
 ---